 An interpretive penalty is the most high-sensitivity inflection point mechanism impacting the game of professional football.
 For some reason they are not as impactful in its analogue, the NCAA of college football.
 Not that referees are not frustrating in that league either, but they do not have the world-crushing and stultifying impact as do the officials inside of the NFL.
 NFL officials single-handedly and often determine the outcome of games, division competitions and Super Bowl appearances.
 They achieve this (whether intended or not) impact by means of a critically placed set of calls, and more importantly no-calls, with regard to these interpretive subjective penalties.
 Patterns which can be observed as consistent across decades of the NFL’s agency-infused and court-defined ‘entertainment’.
 Let’s examine these call (Indigo Point Commissions) and no-call (Indigo Point Omissions) patterns by means of two specific and recent team examples respectively – the cases of the 2019 Oakland Raiders and the 2017 New England Patriots (note: only the Oakland Raider analysis is presented in this extract from the original article and the analysis was expanded to cover NFL seasons 2009 – 2021).

-Indigo-Commission Disadvantages Specific NFL Teams: Case of the Oakland/Las Vegas Raiders
+NFL Targets a Specific Team and Fan Base for Harm: Case of the Oakland/Las Vegas Raiders

-As one may observe in Exhibit 1 to the right, The NFL’s Oakland/Las Vegas Raiders have consistently been the most heavily penalized-per-play team by far, over the last 60 years of NFL operations.
+As one may observe in Exhibit 1a to the right, the NFL’s Oakland/Las Vegas Raiders have consistently been the most heavily penalized-per-play team by far, over the last seven decades of NFL operations.
 Year after year they are flagged more than any other team, while in contrast their opponents are flagged in the bottom quartile of teams each week.
 For a while, this was an amusing shtick concerning the bad-guy aura the Raiders carried 40 or 50 years ago.
-But when one examines the statistics, and the types of penalties involved – consistent through six decades, multiple dozens of various level coaches who were not as highly penalized elsewhere in their careers, two owners and 10 varieties of front offices – the idea that this team gets penalized, ‘because they are undisciplined’, or ‘have rowdy/nasty fans’, or just ‘are supposed to be flagged more’ begins to fall flat under the evidence.
+But when one examines the statistics, and the types of penalties involved – consistent through seven decades, multiple dozens of various level coaches who were not as highly penalized elsewhere in their careers, two owners and 10 varieties of front offices – the idea that this team gets penalized, ‘because they are undisciplined’, or ‘have rowdy/nasty fans’, or just ‘are supposed to be flagged more’ begins to fall flat under the evidence.

 However, it is not whether your team is the most penalized in any given year; rather, it is the spread between how often a team is penalized per play, as compared to how often their opponents are penalized per play.
-The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 2 below.
-I created this through analyzing the penalty databases at NFLPenalties.com.7 The detailed data analysis for both the Exhibit 2 ‘spread’ and Exhibit 1 ‘bias’ can be viewed by clicking here.
+The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 1b below.
+I created this through analyzing the penalty databases at NFLPenalties.com.4 The detailed data analysis for both the Exhibit 1b ‘spread’ and Exhibit 1a ‘bias’ can be viewed by clicking here.
 As one can clearly see, the Raiders fare much worse in penalty-per-play differential than any other team, a full 51% worse than even the #3 disfavored team in the NFL from 2009-2021.
 Amazingly, these years were not even as highly biased as were many of the prior years back to 1968.
-Seven decades of cheating on the part of the NFL and its officiating.
+Seven decades of bias on the part of the NFL and its officiating.

 Nevertheless the bottom line is this, and it is unassailable:

-Argument #2 – History of Drive-Sustaining Penalties Awarded to Opponent
+Argument #2 – History of Drive-Sustaining, Game-Winning, and Red Zone Penalties Awarded to Opponent

 Above and beyond their opponents’ performances along this same index, this equates to at least an additional 6 points per game (because of unknown ball control minutes impact) being awarded to Raider 2019 opponents.
 Thereby making the difference between a 7 – 9 versus a 10 – 6 record (3 game victories lost) – not to mention the loss of a playoff berth.
 One can view the calculation tables for this set of data by clicking here.
 So yes, this disadvantage versus the NFL teams on the Raider’s 2019 schedule was a big deal in terms of their overall season success.

-Argument #3 – History of Coaching Discipline versus Referee Discretion Penalties per Play
+Argument #3 – History of Referee Discretionary versus Team Discipline Penalties per Play

 Therefore myth busted – Raider excess penalties do not originate from a lack of coaching or team discipline.